+Witch hazel, also known as winter-bloom or spotted alder, is a flowering shrub common in North America.
 The leaves, bark and twigs of witch hazel are high in tannins.
-Tannins are found in any natural astringent because of their ability to tighten, dry and harden tissues.
+Tannins are a natural astringent because of their ability to tighten, dry and harden tissues.

-Some wonderful things about witch hazel are that it’s 100 percent natural, smells fresh and doesn’t stain furniture or carpets when you apply it to your dog.
+When applied directly to the skin, witch hazel helps relieve your dog’s itch, reduce swelling and repair broken skin.
+It also helps fight bacteria.
+Witch hazel is also 100 percent natural, smells fresh and doesn’t stain furniture or carpets when you apply it to your dog.

 Simply soak a cloth or cotton ball with witch hazel and rub it on your dog’s skin.

-Witch hazel works awesomely for soothing itchy skin.
+Witch hazel is great for soothing itchy skin.
 It’s also great for itchy paws.
 You can put some in a plastic bowl and dip your dog’s feet in it and then pat dry.

 Grindelia tincture is made from the leaves and flowers of asteroid composites growing on the Pacific coast and inland in the mountains.
 The heads of the flowers get covered with a viscid balsamic secretion and thus have been called gumweed or rosin-weed.

-I personally love Zymox LP3 enzymatic products for ear infections and itch relief.
+I personally love Zymox LP3 enzymatic products for dog ear infections and itch relief.
 Only the mildest plant surfactants are used and the enzymes have anti-inflammatory properties that calm the skin.

 The LP3 enzyme system reacts with the infectious pus and debris with enzymatic antimicrobial properties.
 The bioactive enzymes are safe, effective and non-toxic.